sishii1214/sishii1214.github.io/books.md

 - Abelian Varieties by D. Mumford

   - I organize the reading seminar at Keio.
-As an alternative book on this topic, there is a very nice (unpublished) manuscript of Edixhoven-Moonen-van der Geer.
+As an alternative book on this topic, there is a very nice (unpublished) manuscript of Edixhoven-Moonen-van der Geer. <br>

 - Lie Algebras and Lie Groups by J.P.
 Serre